jasonbot/weblog/content/weblog/babys-first-rag.md

 # Case Study: _The Dumbest Possible Person in the Room_

-On the subject of the goal of _non-commercial viability_ and my love of making the world worse, not better, I present what I wish to do with a RAG here: take the transcripts of the Joe Rogan show and turn a chat bot into a poorly-informed, blubbering idiot.
+On the subject of the goal of _non-commercial viability_ and my love of making the world worse, not better, I present what I wish to do with a RAG here: take the transcripts of the [Joe Rogan show](https://spoti.fi/JoeRoganExperience) and turn a chatbot into a poorly-informed, blubbering idiot.

 And so is born _The Dumbest Possible Person in the Room_: a conspiracy theory addled, misinformed LLM chat that will serve to both enrage you and make you dumber at the same time.